 Using a Personal Wedding Website as the Invitations

 Have questions about how to word your destination wedding invitations?
-Click here for tips on touchy subjects like adults only celebrations and the subject of no gifts.
+Click here for tips on destination wording for touchy subjects like adults-only celebrations and the subject of “no gifts”.